Skip to content

 body is excluded from serialization

 The raw provider response body can carry account ids, billing details, or credential fragments.
-It is held in-process but excluded from every serialized form — CLI JSON, agent output, Temporal details.
+It is held in-process but excluded from every serialized form — CLI JSON, agent output, and any serialized worker payload.

 UserAction pairs a discrete UserActionKind (WAIT_AND_RETRY, CHECK_BILLING, CHECK_CREDENTIALS, CHANGE_INPUT, CHANGE_MODEL, CONTACT_SUPPORT, UNKNOWN) with a free-form detail string — so the CLI can render consistent guidance while keeping provider-specific text.